New Research Organisms

 To facilitate this process, the MBL is identifying a range of promising species with remarkable properties, such as those with extreme regenerative abilities and others that rapidly adapt to environmental changes, and establishing robust protocols for raising these species in captivity.
 More importantly, we are adapting modern techniques, such as genome editing, to these species and thus nucleating cutting-edge biological discovery at the MBL and taking advantage of the largely untapped wealth of diversity found in our oceans.
 Investing in these resources will strategically position the MBL as a center for studying the many pressing biological questions that await exploration.

-The New Research Organisms strategic initiative, along with the Imaging Innovation Center, supports all areas of research at the MBL including Regeneration and Development, Cell Biology.
+The New Research Organisms strategic initiative, along with the Imaging Innovation Initiative, supports all areas of research at the MBL including Regeneration and Development, Cell Biology.
 Microbiomes, and Ecosystems.

 What Research Organisms Reveal About Human Health